Paludiscala caramba

-The paludiscala de oro snail, scientific name Paludiscala caramba, is a species of freshwater snail, an aquatic gastropod mollusk in the family Hydrobiidae.
+Paludiscala caramba, the paludiscala de oro snail, is a species of freshwater snail, an aquatic gastropod mollusc in the family Cochliopidae.
 This species is endemic to freshwater marshes in Coahuila State, Mexico.

-Paludiscala caramba is the only species in the genus Paludiscala.
-Its specific name is from a Spanish exclamation expressing surprise: "caramba".
-This name was given by its discoverer, the American malacologist Dwight Taylor, who said the name was a loose translation of his "original remarks at seeing the shells," which are surprisingly similar to those of a predominantly marine family, the wentletraps or Epitoniidae.
+The specific name caramba is from a Spanish exclamation expressing surprise: "caramba".
+This name was given by its discoverer, the American malacologist Dwight Taylor, who said the name was a loose translation of his "original remarks at seeing the shells," which are surprisingly similar to those of a predominantly marine family, the Epitoniidae.